gui10l1/elearningapp/README.md

 ![Lesson Screen](https://gui10l1-github-projects.s3.amazonaws.com/lesson_screen.png)

-The users (whoever downloaded the app) can see the courses on the main screen and navigate into the lessons of which course, and the process is saved as the user goes on and on.
+The users (whoever downloaded the app) can see the courses on the main screen and navigate into the lessons of each course, and the process is saved as the user goes on and on.

 # Installation

-For this app you need to run `yarn` to install all dependencies, and then run `yarn dev` to start the development server.
+For this app you need to run `yarn` to install all dependencies, and then run `yarn android` (if you are running on android) or `yarn ios` (if you are running on IOS) to start the development server.

 # App informations